Finding Where Your Rights End and Mine Begin

 And how about highway speed limits?
 Anyone who claims a constitutional right based in personal liberty to drive 110 miles per hour on the public highways would rightly be considered a dangerous crank.

-I can safely say that there are no more important rights in the pantheon of American rights than those created by the First Amendment.
+There are no more important rights in America than those created by the First Amendment.
 In the First Amendment, the Constitution explicitly says that the government shall not infringe the right of free speech.
 The text sounds absolute but, in fact, free speech rights have always been regulated as to time, place and manner of exercise.
+This is an infringement.
 Furthermore, whole categories of speech have simply been declared “not protected” by the First Amendment.
 Hate speech and obscenity are two examples.

-The point is that a right to personal liberty, which is not explicitly created in the Bill of Rights and has no clear contours, is not absolute either.
-It must be, and is, subject to limitations like all other constitutional rights.
+The right to personal liberty, which is not explicitly created in the Bill of Rights and has no clear contours, is not absolute either.
+It must give way to limitations like all other constitutional rights.
 The only mention of a right to liberty is in the Fifth and Fourteenth Amendments, which deal with how a person may be deprived of that right – by due process of law.
 These Amendments don’t tell us where the right might actually apply.

 This leads me to the subject of guns.
-Gun ownership and display have been traditionally limited and controlled by the federal and state governments in the public interest.
+Yes, there is a Second Amendment, but gun ownership and display have been traditionally limited and controlled by the federal and state governments in the public interest.
 An example is the 1938 National Firearms Act imposing a $200 tax and a registration requirement on machine gun ownership, which was upheld by the Supreme Court against a Second Amendment challenge.
-The Amendment makes clear that the militia, and thus the gun ownership that supports it, are to be “well regulated.”
+The Amendment makes clear that the militia, and thus the gun ownership that supports them, are to be “well regulated.”
 Gun rights fanatics like to ignore this first clause of the Amendment because it is inconvenient to their personal rights argument.

 By a one-vote majority in The District of Columbia v.
 Heller (2008), the Supreme Court found an individual right to possess a firearm and to use it for traditionally lawful purposes, such as self-defense within the home.
 This case invalidated gun control legislation for the first time in American history.

-But if a right exists to parade around in public places openly carrying assault weapons, it is not a product of the Second Amendment.
+But if a right exists to own or brandish military-style assault weapons, it is not a product of the Second Amendment.
 And it is not supported by any constitutional right of personal liberty.
 Even the West Virginia Bill of Rights provides no support.
 It says only:

 A person has the right to keep and bear arms for the defense of self, family, home and state, and for lawful hunting and recreational use.